 What happens if I don’t heat my knife before cutting the chocolate?

-You will not have a sharp clean cut.
-Heating and cleaning your knife before and after you cut, the chocolate will give you clean sharp slices of chocolate.
+You will not have a sharp and clean knife cut.
+Heating and cleaning your knife before and after you cut guarantees clean sharp slices of chocolate for aesthetic appeal.

-This recipe makes silky and mouthwatering square chocolates dusted with fine cocoa powder.
-It also has an elegant look to it and tastes just as great as it looks.
-Make your Valentine's gift extra special with this famous Japanese chocolate that you can easily make at home.
+This recipe makes silky and mouth watering nama chocolates dusted with fine cocoa powder.
+It has an elegant look and tastes just as great as it looks.
+Easily make this famous Japanese chocolate at home and enjoy it any time you want.